nyukat/perception_comparison/README.md

 resolved with:
 * Linux: `conda install gcc_linux-64 gxx_linux-64 -c anaconda`
 * Mac: `conda install clang_osx-64 clangxx_osx-64 -c anaconda`

+We recommend using anaconda to install everything except Gin-config and PyStan, which can be installed with pip.
+The expected install time on a standard desktop computer is approximately five minutes.
+This code has been tested on Ubuntu 16.04 and macOS Mojave 10.14.6.

 ### Data
 The radiologist and DNN predictions from our two reader studies are stored as NumPy arrays, and are located in